-Figure 4-18 shows the overlaid profiles of travel time for all the sensors on SR 104 to 68^{th} Ave.
-NE (EB) over the course of a week from May 1, 2013, through May 8, 2013.
+Figure 4.18 shows the overlaid profiles of travel time for all the sensors on SR 104 to 68^{th} Ave.
+NE (EB) over the course of a week from May 1^{st} , 2013 through May 8^{th} , 2013.
 It is clear that all the sensors are capable of detecting the cyclical pattern of travel time over weekdays and weekend and also for the morning and afternoon peaks.
 Overnight, BlueTOAD was again observed to have a number of gaps in its data.
 The evening of May 2^{nd} , an incident caused a significant spike in travel times registered by all sensors.

-Figure 4-19.
-Travel time plot from NE 153rd St. to SR 104 (EB) for May 1, 2013, through May 8, 2013
+153rd St. to SR 104 (EB) for May 1st, 2013 throug h May 8th, 2013

-Figure 4-19 shows the overlaid profiles of travel time for all the sensors from NE 153rd St. to SR 104 (EB) over the course of a week from May 1, 2013, through May 8, 2013.
+Figure 4.19 shows the overlaid profiles of travel time for all the sensors from NE 153^{rd} St. to SR 104 (EB) over the course of a week from May 1st, 2013 through May 8th, 2013.
 It is clear that all the sensors are capable of detecting the cyclical pattern of travel time over weekdays and weekend and also for the morning and afternoon peaks.
 Inrix reports a significantly higher and highly smoothed travel time over the off-peak hours on this segment compared to others.
 Overnight, BlueTOAD was observed to have a number of gaps in its data.
 The evening of May 2nd, an incident caused a significant spike in travel times registered by all sensors.